 The Water Runners hail from South Coast NSW and have become a popular act at pubs, clubs, festivals and other events in the Illawarra, Shoalhaven, Sydney and beyond.
-They play a high energy blend of Australian folk with bluegrass, country, roots and rockabilly influences.
+We play a high energy blend of original, bluegrass-infused Australian folk with additional influences from country, roots and rockabilly.

 John Littrich (guitar, vocals, harmonica) and Neil McCann (banjo, mandolin, backing vocals) have played in various bands for years.
 Neil formerly played with Australian folk legends, Wongawilli.
 On percussion and vocals, Dom Littrich (usually busy behind the kit in popular South Coast rockers, Pacific Avenue) keeps things bouncing along together with the talented youngster, Clayton Condon, on Double Bass.
-In 2017, The Water Runners were joined by the talented Danita Harris on violin.
+In 2017, we were joined by Danita Harris on violin.
 Danita has played in various bands including folk roots band Strung6teen and, more recently, the Garth Brooks Tribute Show.

-The Water Runners sing songs of life and death and love gone wrong as well as songs based on South Coast stories and legends.
-They look forward to bringing their special blend of music to somewhere near you soon.
-In the meantime, they'll be trying to write more songs, hanging out at festivals...and tuning the banjo!
+The Water Runners sing songs of bushrangers, Aboriginal warriors, grisly murders and ghostly tales...as well as the odd song about love and, of course, love gone wrong.
+We look forward to bringing our special blend of music to somewhere near you soon.
+In the meantime, we'll be trying to write more songs, hanging out at festivals...and tuning the banjo!